onevcat/UniWebView-Docs/docs/release-note/README.md

 #### Add

-* Add a method to the webview for loading from a html string.
+* Add a method to the web view for loading from a html string.
-* Add some demo script to tell demostrate how to load a local html file.
+* Add some demo script to tell demonstrate how to load a local html file.

 #### Fix

-* A problem when users close the webview with soft keyboard showing in Android.
+* A problem when users close the web view with soft keyboard showing in Android.

 ---